 The spike in smartphones and fast internet services have transformed almost every industry and business, and the financial industry is no exception.
 The emergence of innovative technologies has changed the competitive landscape and has also increased the customer demand for financial services with more personalization and convenience.

-The year 2018 is expected to be somewhat wavering for the financial industry.
+The upcoming years are expected to be somewhat wavering for the financial industry.
 On one hand, blockchain and automation will let financial institutions to tap the untapped innovation and growth, various regulatory changes, on the other hand, will bring a major disruption in the financial market.

-Let us discuss in detail how FinTech will impact the financial sector in 2018.
+Let us discuss in detail how FinTech will impact the financial sector in near future.

 Today’s customers are smarter and knowledgeable and they demand services according to their own preferences wherever and whenever they interact.
 In order to connect with the customers the way they want, financial institutions are adopting the omni-channel strategy.
 Chatbots play a big role in improving the omni-channel customer engagement.